 If you’d like to get in on the perennial action, we’ve devised a multi-city getaway that zig-zags from Santa Barbara down to San Diego County.
 Within this road trip you’ll find petals to peep, as well as floral-focused hotels, foods, drinks and even spa treatments.

 Bud out: Within Santa Barbara County, head to Lompoc (aka the ‘Valley of Flowers’) to spot larkspur, delphinium, alyssum, marigolds and sweet peas.
 The city’s chamber of commerce has put together a handy driving map for optimal bloom spotting.
-Peak times to visit are May and June, and there’s a flower festival 20 June to 24 June this year.
+Peak times to visit are May and June, and there’s an annual flower festival at the end of June.

 Chill out: Pick your petals: will it be peonies, strawberry blossoms or calendula flowers that you’d like gingerly worked into your skin?
 The Spa at El Encanto offers treatments that feature essential oils and scrubs from all of these.
 Look for the ‘Life is Good’, ‘Sky’s the Limit’, and ‘Singing Flora Salt Scrub’ body treatments.
 Also, be sure to drink plenty of Santa Barbara wine – a product of another local crop.
 Stop by Stolpman Vineyards’ tasting room in Lompoc after your bud scouting (they also have a tasting room in Los Olivos), or swing by Babock Winery, which has an outpost right in downtown Santa Barbara.
 You may even pick up some floral notes in the region’s award-winning Syrahs and Pinot Noirs.